acarril/acarril.github.io/_posts/2018-05-15-atom-hydrogen.md

 ![sdasd](/assets/img/atom-banner.png)

-In this guide I'll give a detailed explanation on how to set up Atom for use with (my) furious five:
+My plan is to give a detailed explanation on how to set up Atom for use with (my) furious five:

 - **Python**
 - **R**